picarrow/hit-match/README.md

 ## How to Use
 Before you can use it, the namespace must be installed.
 First, add the namespace to the data folder of your data pack.
-Then, call the 'entity_hit_matching:load' and 'entity_hit_matching:tick' functions from the 'minecraft:#load' and 'minecraft:#tick' function tags respectively.
+Then, call the 'hit_match:load' and 'hit_match:tick' functions from the 'minecraft:#load' and 'minecraft:#tick' function tags respectively.

 You are intended to interface with the namespace by altering only the data pack tags inside the namespace.
 By keeping your modifications within these tags, compatibility across data packs should be easier to maintain.